jupyterhub/jupyterhub/docs/source/rbac/upgrade.md

 ## Changing the permissions after the upgrade

 Once all the {ref}`upgrade steps <rbac-upgrade-steps-target>` above are completed, the RBAC framework will be available for utilization.
-You can define new roles, modify default roles (apart from `admin`) and assign them to entities as described in the {ref}`define_role_target` section.
+You can define new roles, modify default roles (apart from `admin`) and assign them to entities as described in the {ref}`define-role-target` section.

 We recommended the following procedure to start with RBAC: